 • Beverages, e.g. water, oat milk, no-fat soy milk, coffee, tea, and alcohol (in moderate amounts).

 Generally, if you consume a full range of plant-based foods, you’ll have all the protein, fat and nutrients you need.
-In our full text, graphic and audio summary of Prevent and Reverse Heart Disease (get full summary bundle here), we’ll share more about:
+In our full version of the Prevent and Reverse Heart Disease summary, we’ll share more about:

 • Possible dietary supplements (e.g. Vitamin B12, Vitamin D3, Omega-3 fatty acids from flaxseed meal or chia seeds, etc.).